smithy-lang/smithy-python/designs/ssdk.md

 ```

 When the decorator is used, the service object internally registers the
 function as the implementation for the given operation.
-Unlike flask, there is
+Unlike Flask, there is
 a decorator per operation rather than a generic decorator.
 This gives us the
 ability to generate strong type hints that ensure the decorated operation is
 using the correct types.